Triveni Sangam: Bhagamandala

 Bhagamandala is a pilgrimage place in Kodagu district of Karnataka.
 It is situated on the river Kaveri in its upstream stretches.
 At this place, the Kaveri is joined by two tributaries, the Kannike and the Sujyoti river.
 It is considered sacred as a river confluence (kudala or triveni sangama, in Kannada and Sanskrit respectively).

 Tirumakudalu Narasipura

 Tirumakudalu Narasipura, commonly known as T. Narasipura, is a panchayat town in Mysore district in the Indian state of Karnataka.
 The first name refers to the land at the confluence (trimakuta in Sanskrit) at the confluence of the Kaveri, Kabini and Spatika Sarovara (a lake or spring, also named Gupta Gamini).
 This is the place in South India where local Kumbhamela is held every three years.

 Moovattupuzha

 Kaliyar (Kali river), Thodupuzhayar (Thodupuzha river) and Kothayar (Kothamangalam river) merge and become Muvattupuzha river in Kerala and hence this place is called Muvattupuzha.

 Munnar

 Munnar city is where Mudhirapuzha, Nallathanni and Kundala rivers merge, the name Munnar literally means "three rivers" in Malayalam and Tamil.

-Kandakurthi
+Telangana

 Kandakurthi is a village in Renjal mandal of Nizamabad district in the Indian state of Telangana.
 The river Godavari merges with the rivers Manjira and Haridra.